cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 * The Authentication Header (AH, protocol field 51) authenticates the packet’s sender and provides integrity and nonrepudiation.
 Note that integrity guarantees do *not* cover the all other header fields, as it is possible for some of these to be (legitimately) changed by intermediate servers.
 * The Encapsulating Security Payload (ESP, protocol field 50) *also* provides authentication services, and encrypts the data being transferred.
 ESP is designed to provide confidentiality, authentication, integrity, and anti-replay services, but these can be configured in a piecemeal fashion.
 In particular, enabling confidentiality *without* integrity protection and either ESP authentication *or* a separate AH leaves the ESP data vulnerable to substitution attacks (not sure why you’d do this…).

 IPsec headers immediately follow the header fields in an IP datagram.
-ESP can be nested in AH, which can simplify filtering (though it’s not entirely clear *how*…).
+ESP can be nested in AH, which simplifies firewall filtering if you only require confidentiality for *some* connections.

 The IKE protocol is part of the larger Internet Security Association and Key Management Protocol (ISAKMP).